NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 ## Highlighted Features
 ### GPU hashtable and dynamic insertion
 GPU Hashtable makes the data preprocessing easier and enables dynamic insertion in HugeCTR 2.x.
 The input training data are hash values (64bit long long type) instead of original indices.
-Thus embedding initialization is not required before training and if you start a training from scratch, only an initialized dense model is needed (using –model-init).
+Thus embedding initialization is not required before training.
 A pair of <key,value> (random small weight) will be inserted during runtime only when a new key appears in the training data and hashtable cannot find it.
 ### Multi-node training and enabling large embedding
 Multi-node training is supported to enable very large embedding.
 Thus, an embedding table of arbitrary size can be trained in HugeCTR.
 In multi-node solution, sparse model or embedding is also distributed across the nodes, and dense model is in data parallel.
-In our implementation, HugeCTR leverages NCCL for high speed and scalable inner- and intra-node communication.
+In our implementation, HugeCTR leverages NCCL and gossip[4] for high speed and scalable inner- and intra-node communication.
 ### Mixed precision training
 Mixed-precision is an important feature in latest NVIDIA GPUs.
 On volta and Turing GPUs, fully connected layer can be configured to run on TensorCore with FP16.
 Please note that loss scaling will be applied to avoid arithmetic underflow (see Fig. 4).
 Mixed-precision training can be enabled in cmake options (see README.md).